cszhu/darkroom/README.md

 ## How It Works

-1. **Analysis**: Gemini Vision analyzes the uploaded image to detect the physical photograph boundaries and extract historical metadata
+1. **Metadata Extraction**: Gemini 2.0 Flash processes the uploaded image to detect the physical photograph boundaries and extract historical metadata
 2. **Wikipedia Context**: If a location is provided, the app fetches relevant Wikipedia pages for historical context
 3. **Cropping**: The detected bounding box is used to crop the physical photograph from the image
-4. **Restoration**: Gemini image generation restores the photo, removes damage, and optionally colorizes it
+4. **Restoration**: Gemini 3 Pro Image Preview restores the photo, removes damage, and optionally colorizes it with historically accurate tones
+5. **Video Generation**: Veo 3.1 creates cinematic videos bringing restored photos to life (optional)
-5. **Display**: All results and metadata are displayed in the web interface
+6. **Display**: All results and metadata are displayed in the web interface

 ## Environment Variables